Hyon0930/Logistic_Regression/README.md

 # Logistic_Regression

 Scripted Logistic Regression in Octave.
 To run the script, what you need to prepare is training set and test set with examples in rows and its features in columns.
+Main file is LogisticRegression.m

 flow:
 Data input